The 24th Annual Lipinsky Family San Diego , directed and produced by Todd Salovey, has been a multicultural learning experience for me.

 Hot Pstromi also had a guest band that played before them, the talented Euphoria Brass Band, a San Diego musical collective that plays New Orleans style music.

 On a personal note, I have had a fascination with klezmer music for many years.
-Thus, the highlight of the for me was “The Wandering Feast”, based on Yale Strom's year long journey in 1981 backpacking around Eastern Europe, and his search for old klezmer music and Jewish life left behind the Iron Curtain.
+Thus, the highlight of the festival for me was “The Wandering Feast”, based on Yale Strom’s year long journey in 1981 backpacking around Eastern Europe, and his search for old klezmer music and Jewish life left behind the Iron Curtain.

 That journey turned into one of self-discovery into his own Yiddish heritage, and finding out about the strong connection between klezmer and Roma music.
 This was a touching presentation with the charismatic, Max Singer, reading as the young Yale while Strom played violin in the background.